UrbanAnalyst/docs/src/variables.md

   only, but multi-modal times will generally reflect fastest times formed by combining multiple modes of transport.

-Absolute travel times measure times taken with multi-modal transport, while relative travel times are ratios of these values compared with equivalent travel times with private automobile.
+In short, absolute travel times measure times taken with multi-modal transport, while relative travel times are ratios of these values compared with equivalent travel times with private automobile.

 ### Intervals and Numbers of Transfers

-In addition to travel times, UA also includes the following two additional statistics quantify other aspects of public transport systems.
-Both are measured for every point of origin with a city, both of these are quantified by measuring values for connections to every other location in the city, and by calculating the average value at a distance of 10km.
-For example, numbers of transfers generally increase with distance, and the value chosen represents the average number of transfers required at a distance of 10km.
+In addition to travel times, UA also includes the following two additional statistics quantifying other aspects of public transport systems.
+Both are measured for every point of origin with a city, with final values again derived by following the steps described above to obtain average values of each for all trips of 10km distance.
+Numbers of transfers are thus the average number required for all journeys of 10km, while intervals are the required waiting times for the next equivalent journey out to that distance.

 - *Intervals to Next Service* are measured in minutes.
 For each point of origin in a city, this statistic measures the waiting time necessary before